dennyhong96/harmonize-tools-collection/README.md

 ## Team Contribution \*\*\*

-Master branch is for production, it's connected to AWS CodePipeline & Elastic Beanstalk for CI/CD.
-Never push to master without testing your new feature / changes.
-Work on your feature branch, make a pull request and assign a reviewer.
+Master branch is for production CI / CD, it's connected to AWS CodePipeline & Elastic Beanstalk.
+Please test your new feature / changes before integrating them to master.

 ## License